mjosc/portfolio/README.md

 ### EncFS
 An encrpyted filesystem implementing the FUSE interface (OSXFuse) in order to avoid direct interaction with the kernel.
 The encryption algorithms are provided via the cryptography library.

+### FitApp
+A seemingly random-featured Android app implementing the use of sensors, AWS cloud services, a Room database, and a custom ViewModel combined with Android's official architecture.
+A three person group effort.

 ### KNN
 An implementation of data structures commonly used to support efficient K-nearest neighbor queries.